 Dobrodosli (Welcome) to Croatian language essentials guide.
-You never know when you will need some expressions when traveling around Croatia.
+You never know when you’ll need a few expressions when traveling around Croatia.

 Knowing a few useful travel related Croatian phrases can be of great help to make your stay more pleasant.

-Take same time to learn or to listen some everyday phrases can easily make your stay more enjoyable, as the locals will be surprised and happy to hear a foreigner speak Croatian, even if it’s just a couple of words.
+Taking same time to learn some everyday phrases can easily make your stay more enjoyable.
+The locals will be surprised and happy to hear a foreigner speak Croatian, even if it’s just a couple of words.

-You can believe me they won’t laugh, they will be proud with you, and honored that you took the time and effort to learn a bit of our language.
+You can believe me when I say that they won’t laugh at you!
+Even if you say something silly, I can assure you they will be proud and honored that you took the time and effort to learn a bit of our language.

 - Hello – Zdravo